Via Lingua International Advisory Board

 Dr. Anthony J. DeNapoli

-Dr. Anthony J. DeNapoli, is currently Associate Dean of International Affairs and Senior International Officer at Nova Southeastern University (NSU), in Ft.
+Dr. Anthony J. DeNapoli, is Dean of Undergraduate Admissions and of International Affairs at Nova Southeastern University (NSU), in Ft.
 Lauderdale, Florida, USA.
 He holds a Bachelor of Arts degree in Secondary Education from Hofstra University, a Master of Arts degree in Foreign Language Education from New York University, a Professional Diploma in School Administration, Supervision and Leadership from Long Island University, and a Doctor of Education degree in Educational Leadership from Nova Southeastern University.

 Prior to assuming his current administrative position, Dr. DeNapoli served as Executive Dean at NSU-FSEHS, a professor of educational leadership, curriculum and instruction, and foreign language education at several colleges and universities in the USA; and as a teacher and school administrator at the elementary, middle, and high school levels.
 He is the author of numerous articles on school reform and restructuring, the integration of technology into the curriculum, and distance and international education; and is frequently invited to speak and to present workshops and instructional sessions at local, state, national and international conferences, symposia and colloquia.
 Dr. DeNapoli has played a key role in the development, implementation and supervision of numerous international partnerships and programs at Nova Southeastern University.